AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-account-sync.md

 ---
 # Microsoft Dynamics Sync: Account Sync {#microsoft-dynamics-sync-account-sync}

-Did you know Marketo syncs your entire database with Dynamics?
+Did you know Marketo Engage syncs your entire database with Dynamics?
 It syncs, then waits 5 minutes and then syncs again, all day, every day.
 Here are some details about how Marketo treats Dynamics Accounts specifically.

 ## Which way does the information sync? {#which-way-does-the-information-sync}